jimhigson/oboe.js-dissertation/main/main.md

 Unifying two means of data transfer into a single model is analogous to a building having only one entrance.
-A better level of security should be possible given the same resources.
+A better level of security should be possible given the same effort taken to secure it.

 Node's standard HTTP library provides a view of the response as a standard ReadableStream so there will be no problems programming to a